 Climate adaptation

-Assessing climate change risk and any potential impacts and possible mitigations on our various operations, assets and networks, is an ongoing process.
+Assessing climate change risk and any potential impacts and possible mitigations on our various operations, assets and networks, remains an ongoing priority.

-We have already made good progress in mitigating the impacts of climate change, but in response as risks develop over time we need to continually monitor and review our plans.
-Collectively these plans are driven through:
+We have made good progress in mitigating the impacts of climate change and continue to embed climate resilience across our long-term planning frameworks.
+As climate-related risks evolve, we regularly monitor and review these plans to ensure they remain effective, which collectively are delivered through:

 Each of these plans can be found on the relevant company website, as below: